-To all Métis harvesters,
+To all Métis Harvester

-I write today from the beautiful Turtle Mountains of Southwest Manitoba to say how excited and humbled I am to greet you as the MMF's Minister of Natural Resources.
+I write today to say how excited and humbled I am to greet you as the MMF's Minister of Natural Resources.
 I want to also acknowledge and introduce my Associate Minister of Natural Resources, Shawn Nault, who will be working alongside me and who is a great addition and asset to the MMF.
-Shawn, like myself, is a proud Métis Citizen and harvester who will undoubtedly bring his vast knowledge and experience with harvesting to the Natural Resources portfolio.
+Shawn, like myself, is a proud Métis Citizen and Harvester who will undoubtedly bring his vast knowledge and experience with harvesting to the Natural Resources portfolio.